zsaladin/Asyncoroutine/README.md

 ```
 Just write 'AsCoroutine()' at the end of Task.
 It creates a proper YieldInstrunction which Coroutine can handle.

+#### Note : You must have Unity 2017 or above and be sure that Scripting Runtime Version is '.Net 4.6'.

 ## Author
 - Kim Daehee, Software engineer in Korea.
 - zsaladinz@gmail.com